Life as a new mom can make you feel like you’re on an emotional roller coaster.

 Then you can talk to your pediatrician and decide which ones to ignore.
-Just trust your guts and do what you think is best for your little one.
+Trust your gut and do what you think is best for your little one.

 Prioritize Your Mental Health

-Postpartum hormonal shifts, sleep deprivation, and the stress of taking care of a newborn, especially in the first few weeks, can cause mom Burnout.
+Postpartum hormonal shifts, sleep deprivation, and the stress of caring for a newborn, especially in the first few weeks, can cause mom Burnout.

 You may experience mental health issues like depression, anxiety, obsessive-compulsive disorder, or post-traumatic stress disorder (PTSD).